Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Log file format

-Individual lines of logs are in the following format for each node, test name, and source:
+Log file entries for each node, test name, and source are stored in the following format:

 ```json
 {